vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 Active implementations include: ABCL, CCL, CLASP, ECL, LispWorks, AllegroCL, SBCL.
 And to a certain extent, GNU CLisp, SICL (which is the newest one) and Corman Lisp (a CL development environment for Windows) (regenerated [here](https://github.com/sharplispers/cormanlisp)).

 SBCL still ships monthly releases.
 It turned 20 and keeps improving.
-We can read a blog on the party in Vienna [here](https://mstmetent.blogspot.com/2020/01/sbcl20-in-vienna-last-month-i-attended.html).
+We can read a blog on the party in Vienna [here](https://mstmetent.blogspot.com/2020/01/sbcl20-in-vienna-last-month-i-attended.html) (did you know that Doug Katzman of Google fame contributes to SBCL?)

 ABCL [jumped to v1.8.0](https://abcl-dev.blogspot.com/2020/10/abcl-180.html) to support openjdk15.